Early Psychic Experiences

 Through this process of studying the Tarot, I became very familiar with the symbols of the Tarot and in retrospect that was the beginning of my intuitive training.

 Yearning for Spiritual Connection

-Another reason why I enjoyed spending time with my grandmother was because she is a graphologist (someone who analyzes handwriting to deduce personality traits).
+Another reason why I enjoyed spending time with my grandmother was because she was a graphologist (someone who analyzes handwriting to deduce personality traits).
 When I visited her house, I would spend hours reading her graphology books, decoding handwriting.
 By examining and retracing people’s handwriting, I was able to step inside of the experience of the person who wrote it and get a feel for who they were.

 One of the first times I read for people I didn’t know was during a school fair at around the age of fourteen, when I analyzed the handwriting (and read the palms of ) the teachers and students.
 It was a fun exercise for me and they were all blown away by the accuracy of what they thought would just be a party trick or a cold reading.
 I never imagined I’d be doing that kind of work ten years later!